-As the owner/operator of All Jersey Environmental Services, a privately held company, I work for nobody but myself and hold high the standards that our customers can expect from my business.
+As the owner/operator of All Jersey Environmental Services, a privately held company, I work for nobody but myself and hold high standards that our customers can expect from my business.
 Over the last 5 years, I have received an increasing number of calls from banks and homeowners regarding properties that have been in foreclosure or are short sales that have been vacant for over a year.
 Some of these homes have recently been purchased by investors looking to “flip” the properties, and others are being sought out as homes to be occupied by the purchaser.
-I do much of my work with realtors and never look to step on anyone’s toes, but I believe that the person occupying the home in the long run is ultimately the client.
-I know how many of these homes have been bought and sold over the last 5 years, and it is mind boggling that this has happened with so little care having been taken on the part of both sides to be sure that these homes are safe for the occupants.
+I do much of my work with realtors and never look to step on anyone’s toes, but I believe that the person occupying the home, in the long run, is ultimately the client.
+I know how many of these homes have been bought and sold over the last 5 years, and it is mind-boggling that this has happened with so little care having been taken on the part of both sides to be sure that these homes are safe for the occupants.

-I document these occurrences for the people that visit my site that are potentially considering buying a home that has been vacant for an extended period of time, or where there is mold and where a nominal fee has been given for “mold remediation”.
+I document these occurrences for the people that visit my site that is potentially considering buying a home that has been vacant for an extended period of time, or where there is mold and where a nominal fee has been given for “mold remediation”.
 All of these things are EXTREMELY MISLEADING!
 The homeowner looks at the price of the home and sees instant value compared to market pricing.
 The remediation company with the lowest pricing is usually given the job to do the work with a guarantee of a year or so.
 This company typically is called by the bank to remediate all of the properties that they have on the books.
 Once the work is done, it will usually take more than a year for the areas not sanitized and remediated well enough to reveal themselves.
-This takes the remediation company off the hook and the homeowner scratching their head as to why they have mold.
+This takes the remediation company off the hook and the homeowner to scratch their head as to why they have mold.
 If the mold has not revealed itself in any major way, it may still be there and wreaking havoc without anyone knowing it.
-Mold may be behind the walls, cabinets, below floors and carpets.
+Mold may be behind the walls, cabinets, below floors, and carpets.
 Many areas which looked perfectly normal during the original inspection can still prove to be very dangerous.

 For a homeowner to properly remediate a home after a long vacancy, many things must be considered.